arutkayb/flutter_todo/README.md

   them know when a task has been completed.
 - [x] Collaboration: Allow multiple users to work on a task simultaneously and track their progress in real-time.
+- [ ] Restriction for users: users logged-in with same email domain will see common boards.
 - [x] Customizable themes: Allow users to customize the look and feel of the app by choosing from a selection of pre-defined color schemes.
 - [ ] Integration with third-party tools: Allow the app to integrate with other productivity